 At the time it was common for monks to abandon worldly distractions and travel into the Judean Desert where they would live in isolation in the caves of Wadi Qelt.
 In fact, the word “monastery” comes from the Greek meaning, “dwell alone.”
 The monastery is one of five monasteries in the Judean Desert but none as breathtaking as the Judean Desert Monastery of St. George.

-The History of St. George’s Monastery in Wadi Qelt
+The History of St. George’s Monastery, Wadi Qelt

 Who Was Saint George of Koziba?

 The monastery is named after its most famous monk, Saint George of Koziba (or Choziba).
-He was a Cypriot who left his home country as a teenager after both his parents were killed, and traveled to the Holy Land to devote himself to God.
-Saint George of Choziba died in c.620 and the monastery was later named after him.
+He was a Cypriot who left his home country as a teenager after both his parents were killed and traveled to the Holy Land to devote himself to God.
+Saint George of Choziba died in c.620.

 The Magnificent Monastery of St. George